 Learn more about what makes Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) different.

 See our side-by-side comparison chart of SSI and SSDI and determine what’s right for you, including what pays more.

-Read our FAQs to determine your eligibility for these federal benefits programs from the Social Security Administration (SSA) and find out how to get SSI or SSDI.
+Read our FAQs to determine your eligibility for these federal benefits programs from the Social Security Administration (SSA) and find out how to apply.

 Several federal benefits programs provide financial assistance to seniors and persons living with disabilities.
 Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) are two of the most common programs from the Social Security Administration (SSA).

 SSI provides minimum basic financial assistance to older adults and persons with disabilities (regardless of age) with very limited income and resources.
 Federal SSI benefits from the Social Security Administration are often supplemented by state programs.

 SSDI supports individuals who are disabled and have a qualifying work history, either through their own employment or a family member (spouse/parent).

 What Is the difference between SSI and SSDI?

 The major difference is that SSI determination is based on age/disability and limited income and resources, whereas SSDI determination is based on disability and work credits.

 In addition, in most states, an SSI recipient will automatically qualify for health care coverage through Medicaid.
 A person with SSDI will automatically qualify for Medicare after 24 months of receiving disability payments (individuals with amyotrophic lateral sclerosis [ALS] are eligible for Medicare immediately).